 Her most recent collection is New and Selected Poems 1991-2017, which includes poems from all her collections as well as new and unpublished work.
-More details of her poetry books are in her full biography.
+More details of her poetry are available in her full biography.

 Photo: Alison Croggon reading at Poetry International, Royal Festival Hall, London